yangshun/tech-interview-handbook/contents/during-coding-interview.md

 ---
 id: during-coding-interview
-title: During the Coding Interview
+title: During the coding interview
 ---

 Congratulations, you are ready to put your skills into practice!
 In a real coding interview, you will be given a technical question (or questions) by the interviewer, write code in a real-time collaborative editor (phone screen/virtual onsite) or on a whiteboard (onsite) to solve the problem within 30–45 minutes.
 This is where the real fun begins!